ProjectPythia/great-circle-cookbook/README.md

 - Foundations and Terminology
 - Working with Great Circles

-Where available, this cookbook will demonstrate how to determine the features of a great circle with both existing open-source Python packages and through spherical trigonometry and mathematics

 ### Foundations and Terminology

-- "Great Circle Terminology": Breakdown of terminology important for working with and understanding great circles
+- "Great Circle Terminology": Covers the important terminology for working with and understanding great circles
-- "Coordinate Systems": Understanding and converted to different types of coordinate systems like Cartesian, Spherical, Polar, and Latitude/Longitude
+- "Coordinate Systems": Covers important terminology and functions required to understand and converted to different types of coordinate systems like Cartesian, Spherical, Polar, and Latitude/Longitude

 Each section will make use of plotting to visually demonstrate concepts with `matplotlib` and `cartopy`

 ### Working with Great Circles

+This is the main section of this notebook and will cover specific details about how to understand and calculate important features in great circles.

 #### 1. **Great Circle Arcs and Paths**
 - Distance between Points on a Great Circle Arc